xjwxjw/VPEG/README.md

 ## On the PennAction Dataset:

-### 1. Follow this repo (https://github.com/YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction) to download/preprocess the PannAction data.
+### 1. Follow this repo (https://github.com/YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction) to download/preprocess the PennAction data.
 Make pseudo-keypoints labels.

 ### 2. Train the motion predictor: